SUSE/sesdev/README.md

 #### Resolution

-Please make sure that your nfs-server is up and running without errors.
+Please make sure that your nfs-server is up and running without errors:

 ```
-sudo systemctl status nfs-server
+# systemctl status nfs-server
 ```

-If this doesn't report back with `active`, please consider running
+If this doesn't report back with `active`, please consider running:

 ```
-sudo systemctl restart nfs-server
+# systemctl restart nfs-server
-sudo systemctl enable nfs-server
+# systemctl enable nfs-server
 ```

 ## Contributing